AbdullahHamdanAldassoukii/M.L.human-actions-detection/README.md

-# cleaning and getting data assignmnt
+# cleaning and getting data assignment

 ## this is the pipeline was done for the data: